jon9314/axon/phases/axon_phase_3_dev_roadmap.md

 **Optional:**

-- Add latency and failure metrics
+ - Record MCP latency and failure metrics in the router

 **Status:** DONE